Skip to main content

 5. Add additional filters as needed to refine your results

-You can apply multiple filters at once.
+You can apply multiple different filters at once — they stack to narrow your results.
+Each filter type can be added only once (for example, you can't add two Label filters).
 Filter selections can also be saved as part of a View.

 Available Filters